- Microsoft Office combines the Word, Excel, and PowerPoint apps you are supposed to rely on. This isn’t possible when getting command errors.

 - Save the changes and restart the Office program.

-Many users managed to fix this problem simply by disabling Run as administrator option for the problematic app.
-To do that, you just need to follow these steps:
+According to users, you can completely fix this problem simply by disabling this option in Microsoft Office.
+To do that, just follow these steps:

 - Go to the Start Menu > type the name of the Office program causing this error.